Skip to content

 Conclusion

-In conclusion, the highlight_string() function is a powerful tool for generating formatted PHP strings with syntax highlighting.
-By understanding how to use the function and how to customize its output, you can take advantage of this feature to create more visually appealing and readable PHP code.
+In conclusion, the highlight_string() function is a built-in tool for generating formatted PHP strings with syntax highlighting.
+By understanding how to use the function and its return parameter, you can take advantage of this feature to display readable, highlighted code in your web applications.

 What is the primary function of the highlight_string() function in PHP?